top of page

 Treasurer

-Ann is an accounts payable specialist for Hope Network in Grand Rapids.
-A lifelong resident of Ionia County, she and her husband of 33 years have been in recovery from alcohol and drug addictions for over 27 years.
-Their two adult children also battle addiction, working on their sobriety daily for the past 15 years.
+Ann is a full-time addiction recovery coach for Montcalm Care Network.
+A lifelong resident of Belding, Michigan, in Ionia County, she and her husband of 41 years have been in recovery from drugs and alcohol for 36 years.
 Ann became involved with Ionia-Montcalm FAN at its inception.
-A CCAR recovery coach, her goal is to reach out and assist those seeking recovery from their addictions, and to help them obtain resources to achieve a healthy lifestyle, so they can become active members in their communities.
+Her goal is to reach out and assist those seeking recovery from their addictions, and to help them obtain resources to achieve a healthy lifestyle, so they can become active members in their communities.

 BOARD MEMBERS